Protesters gather outside Covid-19 isolation ward at Karachi hospital, demand release of ANP leader

 On Tuesday evening, around 50-60 protesters gathered at the hospital, demanding Kakar's release from the isolation ward and for them to be handed over his wife's body.
 They also chanted slogans of "corona kay naam pe qatl-i-aam band karo" (stop killing under the guise of corona).

-ANP Sindh’s Deputy General Secretary Sher Mohammad Afridi, who was at the protest, claimed that the hospital had declared Kakar's son a coronavirus patient after he died in the accident.
+ANP Sindh’s Deputy General Secretary Sher Mohammad Afridi, who was at the protest, claimed that the hospital had declared Kakar's wife a coronavirus patient after she died following a back surgery three days after the accident.

 He said Kakar, with both of his legs fractured and a broken rib, "has been thrown into the isolation centre" and questioned why he wasn't diagnosed as a Covid-19 patient three days earlier.